hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

 ### Docker Engine Requirements

-Terraform Enterprise requires **at least one** of the following in order of preference:
+Terraform Enterprise requires **at least one** of the following Docker Engine configurations, in order of preference:

-  1. Compatible Docker Engine and `runc` versions:
-    - Docker Engine 17.06.2-ce, 18.09.x, 19.03.x, or 20.10.x.
-    - `runc` v1.0.0-rc93 or greater.
+  1. Docker Engine 17.06.2-ce, 18.09.x, 19.03.x, or 20.10.x with `runc` v1.0.0-rc93 or greater.
-  2. Compatible Docker Engine and `libseccomp` versions:
-    - Docker Engine 20.10.x.
-    - `libseccomp` 2.4.4 or greater.
+  2. Docker Engine 20.10.x with `libseccomp` 2.4.4 or greater.
+  3. Docker Engine 17.06.2-ce, 18.09.x, 19.03.x, or 20.10.x using a modified `libseccomp` profile.

-#### Installing Compatible Docker Engine and `runc` Versions
+#### Option 1: Docker Engine With a Compatible `runc` Version

 1. [Install](https://docs.docker.com/engine/install/) Docker Engine 17.06.2-ce, 18.09.x, 19.03.x, or 20.10.x for your operating system.
 1. Install the latest version of `containerd` for your operating system.